 Scandinavians have hygge, an endearing term used to describe coziness, particularly during winter.
 South Koreans might not have such a word, but they love the cold weather just as much.
 When the snow settles in the capital, Seoul, it’s time to put on snow boots and explore the surrounding redwood forests or enjoy the view of frosted-over parks from atop the city’s numerous rooftop decks.

-Here are 11 things to see and do in Seoul in winter.
+Here are 10 things to see and do in Seoul in winter.
+As always, check for travel guidelines and closures before planning your trip.

 Hit the Slopes at Bears Town